gurovoleg/test-environment/readme.md

 npx lint-staged
 ```
 ### Typescript

+*Transpiling*

 We'll use Babel for transpiling to generate JS files instead of TSC.
 It means we don't get type checking during transition from TS to JS.

+By using babel’s support for TypeScript, we get the ability to work with existing build pipelines and are more likely to have a faster JS emit time because Babel does not type check our code.

+TSC will be used manually for a type checking.

 ```sh
 npm i typescript @babel/preset-typescript -D